viverae/kitchen-cabinet/README.md

 Usage: cabinet [options] <cookbook name>

 Options
-    -o, --cookbook-path USERNAME     The directory where the cookbook will be created -C, --copyright COPYRIGHT_HOLDER The  name  of  the  copyright holder.
+    -o, --cookbook-path PATH         The directory where the cookbook will be created.
+    -C, --copyright COPYRIGHT_HOLDER The  name  of  the  copyright holder.
     -I, --license LICENSE            The type of license under which a cookbook is distributed: apachev2, gplv2, gplv3, mit, or none (default).
     -m, --email EMAIL                The  email  address  for the individual who maintains the cookbook.
+    -u, --update                     Update the Gemfile, Chefignore, Guardfile, rubocop.yml, and the Rakefile.
-	-u, --update				  	 This flag allows you the option to update an existing cookbook[beta] -h, --help                       help
+    -h, --help                       help
 ```

+If you do not specify any options, `cabinet` will assume you want the defaults - it will read these from your knife.rb if available.

+If you do not specify `-o` for a path to the directory you want to create your cookbook in, `cabinet` will create the new cookbook in your current directory.
+Likewise, if you say `cabinet update`, it will look in your current directory (which should be inside the cookbook) for files to update.

 ### Example